Namiiii-sys/YOUTUBE-RAG-BOT/README.md

 ## High-Level Workflow

+1. User signs in using Google OAuth
-1. Extract transcript from the active YouTube video
+2. Extract transcript from the active YouTube video
-2. Split transcript into semantic chunks
+3. Split transcript into semantic chunks
-3. Generate embeddings
+4. Generate embeddings
-4. Store and retrieve embeddings via FAISS
+5. Store and retrieve embeddings via FAISS
-5. Generate grounded answers using a RAG pipeline
+6. Generate grounded answers using a RAG pipeline

 ---